Sign up to our Newsletter

 The Cornell International Debate Camp isn’t strictly a law internship, but it’s still very beneficial for high schoolers with aspirations in the law profession.
 Students receive lectures on relevant political topics and academic insights and will compete against peers from across the world in a debate tournament at the end of the program.

-The National Student Leadership Conference holds a summer Law and Advocacy Program at Yale and Georgetown, two prominent law schools.
+The National Student Leadership Conference holds a summer Law and Advocacy Program at Yale, Georgetown, and the University of Michigan, three prominent law schools.
 During this program, students enter mock courtrooms, assume the role of a trial attorney, and fight for justice.

 Students will be involved in the entire court process, including examining evidence, preparing witnesses, researching, building a case, and presenting an argument to the court.
 The main skills you’ll hone through this program include:

-This nine-day program will cost $3,795 at the Georgetown campus and $3,895 at the Yale campus.
+This nine-day program will cost $4,195 at the Georgetown campus, $4,395 at the Yale campus, and $4,095 at the University of Michigan campus.
 This cost includes housing, on-campus meals, course materials, transportation for off-campus tours, and other activities.

 Many state bar associations offer high school intern programs.
 The Nashville Bar Association is currently offering a Diversity Committee Summer Intern Program where students will be placed in law firms, corporate legal departments, and government law offices in the heart of the state.